kohei-us/ixion/README.md

 * Each calculation session is defined in a plain text file, which is parsed and interpreted by the Ixion parser.
 * Fully threaded calculation.
-* Name resolution using A1-style references.
+* Name resolution using A1- and R1C1-style references.
 * Support 2D cell references and named expressions.
 * Support range references.
+* Support table references.
 * Dependency tracking during both full calculation and partial re-calculation.
 * Inline strings.
 * Volatile functions.
 The framework for volatile functions is implemented.
 We